vstoppe/scripting/Readme.md

-# Collection of Python scripts
+# Collection of personal Scripts

 This is just a little collection of scripts I wrote.
 This is either historically or some of my practices.